 Prepping your income tax returns will be a piece of cake this year, thanks to Walmart’s tax tools.
 From introductory books to digital software, these products help you organize your information and keep you updated the latest laws and terminology.
 Tax software sold at Walmart will guide you through the tax return process and help you get the maximum return, all for as low as $14.
 Walmart also partners with Jackson Hewitt to offer tax preparation services at more than 3,000 Walmart locations—prices start at $48.

 You should get your eyes checked every one to two years, according to the American Optometric Association.
 But instead of making an extra trip to the eye doctor, consider scheduling an appointment as you shop at your local Walmart.
 Many stores offer vision centers, where you can have your eyes examined by licensed optometrists and buy new prescription glasses or contacts between errands.
 Prices and accepted insurance plans vary between locations, so speak with your clinic to learn more.

 Electronic trade-in programs

 Turn your old electronics into cash through Walmart’s trade-in programs.
 To get started, simply answer a few questions about the device, print a prepaid shipping label, and ship it off via FedEx Ground.
 Once the product is evaluated, you will receive a Walmart eGift Card for the device’s calculated value.
-Old Playstations earn at least $100 each, and iPhones and iPads could net you over $300 per device.
+The value depends on how old your gadget is.
 Check out these 8 things are cheaper at Walmart than Amazon.

 Wedding and baby registries